c-bata/go-prompt/README.md

 * If you want to create projects using go-prompt, you might want to look at the [Getting Started](./example/README.md).
 * If you want to contribute go-prompt, you might want to look at the [Developer Guide](./_tools/README.md).
+* If you want to know internal API, you might want to look at the [GoDoc](http://godoc.org/github.com/c-bata/go-prompt).

 ## Author